-The 46-unit Liberal Studies (LS) major has a multidisciplinary and interdisciplinary curriculum that encompasses many areas of knowledge in the arts and sciences.
+The Liberal Studies (LS) major has a multidisciplinary and interdisciplinary curriculum that encompasses many areas of knowledge in the arts and sciences.
 This richly diversified major gives students skills and knowledge that will serve them well for work and life in our increasingly complex and interconnected world.
 It is specifically recommended for students who want to become elementary school teachers.

 General Requirements for the Liberal Studies Major

 All Liberal Studies majors must complete 27-8 units of core courses and 15 additional units of emphasis.
 Many of our students choose the Elementary Subject Matter emphasis, which includes courses that will count towards a waiver of the CSET exam (required for a credential).
 While we have several recommended emphasis patterns, most LS majors complete a minor (in a discipline of their choice), which can double-count for the Liberal Studies emphasis requirement.

 Each student should consult with an adviser to discuss the Liberal Studies major, selection of courses and preparation of a planning worksheet (available in the LS office).

 The Liberal Studies core includes a lower-division introductory course, two interdisciplinary seminars (the GWAR and capstone) and six courses drawn from different academic disciplines.
 For some of these disciplines, students choose from a menu of courses (from which Elementary Subject Matter students should chose certain courses).
 Before beginning the core courses, students should have completed ENG 214 or equivalent (e.g., AFRS 214, or ENG 1B at a community college).